-The "Time-in-Force" assigned to an Order means the period of time that the System will hold the Order for potential execution.
-Participants specify an Order's Timein-Force by designating a time at which the Order will become active and a time at which the Order will cease to be active.
+The "Time-in-Force" assigned to an Order means the period of time that PSX will hold the Order for potential execution.
+Participants specify an Order's Time-in-Force by designating a time at which the Order will become active and a time at which the Order will cease to be active.
 The available times for activating Orders are: